WassimZo/RPS-Game/README.md

-# Frontend Mentor - IP address tracker solution
+# Frontend Mentor - Rock, Paper, Scissors solution

-This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
+This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents